12 reasons why the OEE is low

 This may be due to a lack of step-by-step digital instructions for the operators, excessive onboarding times, or a lack of transparency in terms of production and production targets.

-In order to combat these three reasons for limited performance, ANT has created Digital Documentation and Paperless modules.
-These enable you and your manufacturing team to display digital information to the operators, categorize documentation such as changeovers and quality controls, guide operators through production and changeovers using step by step activities, and automate communication with the laboratory.
+To combat these three reasons for limited performance, ANT has created Digital Documentation and Paperless modules.
+These enable you and your manufacturing team to display digital information to the operators, categorize documentation such as changeovers and quality controls, guide operators through production and changeovers using step-by-step activities, and automate communication with the laboratory.

 Microstop-analysis